serhatholmes/Rocket-Game-3D/README.md

-# Rocket-Game-3D
+# Rocket Game 3D

 My first 3D game try in Unity.

 A game with 3 dimensional platformer elements.
-The aim of the game is to direct the rocket at the proper speed and properly to reach the target without hitting the landing ramp.
+The aim of the game is to direct the rocket at the proper speed and properly reach the target without crashing the landing ramp.
 It consists of 4 short levels.

 The keys used in the game are A and D to direct left and right, and to give gas to the rocket with the SPACE button.